Proof of Angels

 Back in the Sixties, I first came across some mysterious expressions from the other side of the Atlantic.
 I was working for a British company whose main rival was IBM.
 Both companies had built up a customer base selling punched-card equipment based on the nineteenth-century inventions of Herman Hollerith and his one-time colleague James Powers.… Continue reading Intrinsic goodness

 I’m still not ready to take you through the gates of my new grammar school and show you round that extraordinary world.
 But it waits patiently, and when we start, the topic will span five years.
-In contrast, I was only at Powys House a year.That tall stone mansion had been built in the expectation… Continue reading Home on the Island
+In contrast, I was only at Powys House a year.That tall stone mansion had been built in the expectation… Continue reading The Wings of Fate

 The Princess Flying Boat